SCARF assessment tools

 Our assessment tools have been designed to work alongside the themes of the SCARF half termly units of lesson plans - for Y1 to 6 (Eng), P2 to 7 (Sco), but they can be used more flexibly, according to your school's requirements.

 SCARF assessment tools will help you to implement best practice in assessment, as set out by the PSHE Association's guidance: that:

 "Assessment in PSHE education should not be about levels or grades, passing or failing.
 The model of assessment that is most meaningful is ipsative assessment.
 This compares the pupil’s results against his or her previous results in a similar way to an athlete measuring today’s performance against their previous performance.
 So the benchmark against which progress is measured is the pupil’s own starting point; not the performance of others or the requirements of an exam syllabus. "

 PSHE Association's Guidance to Assessment for Learning and Progression

-To help you tailor assessment to your needs, we've devised three separate strands.
-Choose just one, or a combination of these - whichever works best for you.
+Schools approach assessment in different ways, so SCARF gives you three separate assessment tools.
+Choose just one, or a combination of these options - whichever works best for your school.

 For each unit there is a specially designed pre and post-unit assessment activity.
 Conducted twice, this first determines the baseline; it's then repeated at the end of the unit, enabling you to monitor progress, record key points and identify areas for further development.

 Our end-of-unit assessment tool, SCARF success provides succinct 'I can' statements, summarising learning against each unit's key learning outcomes.
 Working alongside the suggested half-termly lesson plan units, SCARF success helps you to keep the whole year's PSHE and Wellbeing assessment records in one place.
 You can choose whether to use the success criteria for a whole class or for each child.

-Provides inspiring tools to encourage children’s personal reflection on their learning; a place for them to record what they found helpful, thought-provoking, challenging and where their learning might take them to next.
+Provides inspiring tools to encourage children’s personal reflection on their learning; a place for them to record what they found helpful, thought-provoking, and challenging.
 All that you need to help children reflect on and record their PSHE and Wellbeing-related learning journeys, whatever order you choose for your SCARF lesson plans.